Comfortable and Furious

 James Wan’s transition into being a trusted name in horror cinema continues with this well-assembled mashup of classic haunting tropes.
 It’s nothing that we haven’t seen before but it’s decently paced, and can serve as a primer to the major cliches of good haunting films.

 The film concerns the troubles of the Perron family, after they move into a Rhode Island farmhouse without practicing due diligence.
 Interestingly, the body count of the estate in question is higher in history than the violence mentioned in the film; there were two documented suicides, two drownings, one poisoning, one rape-murder, and a party of four that froze to death, according to the book that inspired this film.
-After one too many assaults by ghost children, the Roger Perron (Ron Livingston) calls upon the aid of parapsychologists Ed Warren (Patrick Wilson) and his wife Lorraine (Vera Farmiga), a psychometric.
+After one too many assaults by ghost children, Roger Perron (Ron Livingston) calls upon the aid of parapsychologists Ed Warren (Patrick Wilson) and his wife Lorraine (Vera Farmiga), a psychometric.

 Films referenced or stolen from by The Conjuring: The Amityville Horror; The Haunting of Hell House; Ju-On; The Exorcist; Poltergeist;